MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`failOnMinTestsNotRun`** - **Fail the task if a minimum number of tests are not run.**<br>
 Type: boolean.
 Default value: False.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selecting this option will fail the task if specified minimum number of tests is not run.
+Use this option to fail the task if a minimum number of tests are not run.
+This may be useful if any changes to task inputs or underlying test adapter dependencies lead to only a subset of the desired tests to be found.
 <!-- :::editable-content-end::: -->

 :::moniker-end